noori36/Code-Refactor/README.md

 and include comments before each element or section of the page.

 ## Tasks completed
+Markup : - Bullet list

-Redundant classes were consolidated <br />
+- Redundant classes were consolidated <br />
-HTML elements were replaced with semantic HTML elements <br />
+- HTML elements were replaced with semantic HTML elements <br />
-Alt text was added to images<br />
+- Alt text was added to images<br />
-Explanatory comments were provided in the HTML document<br />
+- Explanatory comments were provided in the HTML document<br />
-CSS was reorganized to follow a logical structure<br />
+- CSS was reorganized to follow a logical structure<br />
-Organize the classes and elements to follow the semantic structure of the HTML elements<br />
+    - Organize the classes and elements to follow the semantic structure of the HTML elements<br />
-Comments added to   each separation<br />
+    - Comments added to   each separation<br />
-A descriptive title was added<br />
+- A descriptive title was added<br />

 ## Links